What is diabetes insipidus?

 Key points about diabetes insipidus

-- Diabetes insipidus occurs when your body doesn’t make enough antidiuretic hormone (ADH).
+- Diabetes insipidus occurs when your body doesn’t make enough antidiuretic hormone (ADH), or your kidneys don't react to it.
 It is a rare disease that causes you to urinate often.

 - It is not related to the more common type of diabetes (diabetes mellitus).